iliiliiliili/variational-nn-pytorch/README.md

 # Variational Neural Networks Pytorch

-This repository contains a Pytorch implementation of Variational Neural Networks (VNNs) and image classification experiments for [Variational Neural Networks paper](https://arxiv.org/abs/2207.01524).
+This repository contains a Pytorch implementation of Variational Neural Networks (VNNs) and image classification experiments for [Variational Neural Networks paper](https://arxiv.org/abs/2207.01524) presented in IJCNN 2023 (citation for the published paper is presented below).

 The corresponding package contains layer implementations for VNNs and other used architectures.
 It can be installed using `pip install vnn`.